Sangam (1997 film)

 Sangam is a 1997 Pakistani romantic feature film, directed by Syed Noor and starring Resham, Shaan, Saleem Sheikh and Sana.
 It was a comeback movie for Shaan, and the film debut of actress Sana.

 Plot

-A patient's rare disease means that he cannot breathe natural air and has to permanently live in a glass-made room.
+A patient's rare disease prevents him from breathing natural air.
+He has to permanently live in a glass-made room.
 His fate changes when he falls in love with female pop-singer, Resham, for whom he breaks his glass-house, putting his life in danger.